gcolgate/gcolgate/To do.md

 6) sheets should be able to scale themselves, perhaps based on content.
 So tooltip not edit should be skinnier

 7) make add POI go to grid boundaries

+8) destroying items from scenes leaves stuff behind in the directories

 content: fill out comments for all moves.
 Clean up spacing in move chat